 Grandma was drunk again.
 And not just some slightly tipsy, old lady, isn’t-she-cute, drunk.
-She was falling down on her ass, mean, incoherent, tempting-me-to-leave-her-in-the-snow-to-get-run-over-by-a-reindeer, drunk.
+She was falling down on her ass, mean, incoherent, tempting-me-to-toss-her-in-the-snow-to-get-run-over-by-a-reindeer, drunk.

 Except there weren’t too many reindeer in Chicago.
 Lots of snow, though.
 Maybe I’d get lucky and a deer would wander by?

 Nah….
 Besides, awful as she was, she was the only family I had.
 My mom died almost ten years ago when I had just turned eight, I didn’t know who my dad was, and there was no other family as far as I knew.
 Just me and a mean, drunk granny.